imjsElectron/electron-differential-updater/docs/README.md

 # Mac differential update(zip supported)

 For differential updates to work, the module needs a blockmap.
-The blocamap can be generated after the successful build of mac (`zip`) through [electron-builder](https://github.com/electron-userland/electron-builder).
+The blockmap can be generated after the successful build of mac (`zip`) through [electron-builder](https://github.com/electron-userland/electron-builder).

 The `generateZipandBlockmap` function assumes the app location will be `/dist/mac/*.app` and the app name will be [productName](https://www.electron.build/configuration/configuration) configured inside build object in package.json or other forms of the electron-builder configuration.